Rachel Riley: Personal life

-Campaign against antisemitism
+Politics

 In 2018, Riley began a campaign against the way the Labour Party under the leadership of Jeremy Corbyn had handled allegations of antisemitism.
 She said she decided to speak out after seeing "Israel is a racist endeavour" posters on London bus stops.
-In September 2018, after criticising Corbyn over the ongoing antisemitism row, she stated she did not have "any party loyalties".
-In January 2019, Riley made a speech at a Westminster reception for the Holocaust Educational Trust and addressed what she described as the "hideous abuse" she had received.
+In September 2018, after criticising Corbyn over the ongoing antisemitism allegations, she stated she did not have "any party loyalties".

-In Jewish News, Riley was quoted:In the name of Labour I've been called a hypocrite, lying propagandist, a tits-teeth-and-arse clothes horse dolly bird, weaponiser of anti-Semitism, fascist, right-wing extremist, Nazi sympathiser, Twitter cancer, thick Tory, brainwashed, an anti-Semite, white supremacist, hate preacher, Zio political trollster, not a real Jew, a child bully, conspiracy theorist, a paedo-protector minion puppet who my dead grandfather would be disgusted by.

 In February 2019, according to The Times and i, Riley had been involved in talks to set up a centrist breakaway party from Labour.
-According to Jewish News in April, Riley backed the Stop Funding Fake News campaign.
+According to Jewish News in April 2019, Riley backed the Stop Funding Fake News campaign.
 In November 2019, Riley posted an image on Twitter of herself wearing a shirt with an edited image of Corbyn carrying a sign bearing the caption "Jeremy Corbyn is a racist endeavour".
 The tweet was condemned by some for erasing the struggle against the apartheid regime in South Africa, the original subject of the sign, to make a political point, with some users calling for Riley to be fired.
-The professional photographer who took the original shot, Rob Scott, also declared his displeasure, stating she had "illegally manipulated and printed" the picture to "cynically promote her agenda", adding "I am appalled by the abuse of property, moral rights and change of anti-racist message to anti-Corbyn one."
+The professional photographer who took the original shot, Rob Scott, also declared his displeasure, saying she had "illegally manipulated and printed" the picture to "cynically promote her agenda", adding: "I am appalled by the abuse of property, moral rights and change of anti-racist message to anti-Corbyn one."

 In February 2019, Riley and fellow campaigner Tracy-Ann Oberman instructed a lawyer to take action against 70 individuals who had posted tweets which Riley and Oberman regarded as either libellous or harassment.
 As a result, Riley and Oberman sued one person who had retweeted a link to an article which had accused Oberman and Riley of harassing a young Labour activist who had commented on antisemitism in the Labour Party.
 In May 2019, a High Court judge ruled that the article that was linked in the tweet was defamatory.
 In July 2020, Riley and Oberman dropped their joint libel suit and contributed towards the defendant's legal costs.